tompidev/TD-Grub2-Theme-Installer/README.md

 When you run the script, you get this numbered list.

-Enter the desired template number from the list and press Enter.
+You need only Enter the desired template number from the list and press Enter.

 The rest of the work is done by the script.